Geography

 |

-Geographical enquiry To use a range of sources of information.
+Geographical enquiry: To use a range of sources of information.
 (NF books, stories, atlases, pictures/photos and internet) To make simple comparisons between features of different places.
 To investigate surroundings

-Direction/Location To follow directions
+Direction/Location: To follow directions

-Drawing Maps To draw a map of a real or imaginary place (pirate maps)
+Drawing Maps: To draw a map of a real or imaginary place (pirate maps)

-Representation To begin to understand the need for a key.
+Representation: To begin to understand the need for a key.
 To use class agreed symbols to make a simple key.

-Using maps To follow a route on a map.
+Using maps: To follow a route on a map.
 To use an infant atlas to locate places.

-To begin to spatially match places (e.g. recognise UK on a small scale and larger scale map)
+Scale/Distance: To begin to spatially match places (e.g. recognise UK on a small scale and larger scale map)

-Map knowledge To locate and name on UK map major features (e.g. London, River Thames, home location, seas.)
+Map knowledge: To locate and name on UK map major features (e.g. London, River Thames, home location, seas.)

-Style of map To find land and sea on a globe.
+Style of map: To find land and sea on a globe.
 To use an atlas.

 |